-HIGHWAY INTERCHANGE CLOSURES
+HIGH INTERCHANGE CLOSURES OR MODIFICATIONS

-Close select highway ramps to reclaim space and calm traffic while creating new multimodal connections.
+Close select highway ramps or modify interchanges to calm traffic and create new multimodal connections.
 This would remove barriers for people walking and rolling while improving safety by eliminating potential conflict points.
 Ramps that serve local or collector streets with relatively low volumes could be considered as candidates for removal.